l3uddz/cloudplow/README.md

 `max_streams_before_throttle` - How many playing streams are allowed before enabling throttling.

-`verbose_notifications` - Send notifications when rate limit is adjusted due to more/less streams.
+`notifications` - Send notifications when throttling is set, adjusted, or unset, depending on stream count.

 `rclone`